Journal article icon

 Abstract:

-Saussure’s structuralist dichotomous view of synchrony and diachrony has, overall, long been abandoned, and research within the theory of Grammaticalization has brought to the fore the close interconnections between the two.
-In more recent years, a great deal of attention has been devoted to capturing and expressing the nature of the interface between synchrony and diachrony, linking a notion traditionally associated with the synchronic architecture of grammar, gradience, and one linked to diachronic change, gradualness.
+Saussure’s structuralist dichotomous view of synchrony and diachrony has, overall, long been abandoned, and research within the theory of grammaticalization has brought to the fore the close interconnections between the two.
+In more recent years, a great deal of attention has been devoted to capturing and expressing the nature of the interface between synchrony and diachrony, linking a notion traditionally associated with the synchronic architecture of grammar — gradience — and one linked to diachronic change — gradualness.
 Against this general background, this article explores the relation between synchrony and diachrony focusing on the discontinuity that can arise through language change.
-The object of the research are the reflexes of Latin HABERE in northern Italo-Romance and its diachronic development in its lexical, and perfective and modal auxiliary uses.
+The objects of the research are the reflexes of Latin HABERE in northern Italo-Romance and their diachronic development in lexical, perfective, and modal auxiliary uses.
+The outcome of the investigation is that while macro differences (lexical versus auxiliary) are maintained, micro ones (within lexical) are more vulnerable to being lost.

 Publication status: